LancyLi0211/CS546_Final_Project/README.md

 #### Run

-1. If MongoDB is not running, turn it on.(**_MongoDB must be running on your machine before you can use the website._** If you installed MongoDB as a service, it will always run in the background, but otherwise, you need to run it manually.)
+1. If MongoDB is not running, turn it on.(**_MongoDB must be running on your machine before you can use the website._** If you installed MongoDB as a service, it will always run in the background, but otherwise, you need to run cmd using **net start MongoDB** and using **net stop MongoDB** to stop)
 2. Run _npm start_ to start the web server on your computer.
 3. Follow the output instructions to see the website.